rl-institut/apipe/digipipe/workflow/WORKFLOW.md

 ## Download and update RAW dataset

+To run the pipeline the input dataset is required.
 To download, extract and copy a current set of raw data into `store/raw`, type

     snakemake -j<NUMBER_OF_CPU_CORES> -R update_raw